BipinChand-git/ProfileScroller/readme.md

 This project can be adapted for various purposes, such as dating apps, employee directories, social media platforms, or portfolio sites to display user profiles dynamically.

+## You can checkout the website here https://bipinchand-git.github.io/ProfileScroller/
 Enjoy using the Profile Scroller!